How Are Freight Shipping Rates Calculated?

-Keeping a keen eye on your shipping budget can be tricky, especially when you don’t understand where your money is going, how shipping rates are calculated or how to make the most of the dollars you have.
+Keeping an eye on your shipping budget can be tricky, especially when you don’t understand where your money is going, how shipping rates are calculated, or how to make the most of the dollars you have.

-At the end of the day, the rate you pay is completely subjective to your situation.
-This doesn’t mean we can’t explain exactly how these rates are calculated so that you can make the best decision possible.
+At the end of the day, the rate you pay is subjective to your situation.
+But that doesn’t mean we can’t explain exactly how these rates are calculated.

 Transportation Industry Supply and Demand